Separation Anxiety and Your Child

 Tip #7: Build in a time of transition.

-If you have a child struggling with separation anxiety ideally you don’t want to just drop your child off and leave quickly if you can help it.
-If you’re bringing in a sitter then have her come 20-30 minutes early to help your child get acclimated before you leave.
+If you have a child struggling with separation anxiety, ideally you don’t want to just drop your child off and leave quickly if you can help it.
+If you’re bringing in a sitter, then have her come 20 to 30 minutes early to help your child get acclimated before you leave.
 This is especially important if the caregiver is someone new.
 If possible, schedule a time beforehand where the new sitter can come and meet your child and have some playtime with you in the house.
 This can be super helpful with kiddos 12 months or older.

 Tip #8: Use a transitional object.

-Tip #9- Consider separation anxiety in the home.
+Tip #9: Ease separation anxiety in the home.

 Tip #10: Be proactive in encouraging alone time for your child.

 This can help to ease separation anxiety because your child will be comfortable being separated from you.
-You can practice this in his crib when he wakes from a nap or by doing playpen time.
+You can practice this in his crib when he wakes from a nap (don’t immediately go in and scoop him up) – let him wake up naturally.
+You can also start by doing playpen time.
 Playpen time is a GREAT way to create security and independence.
 Your child will become accustomed to playing by himself in a safe place while you come and go in and out of the room or are simply within earshot of him playing.
-This can also give you a much-needed break to get a few things done around the house while your baby or toddler is safe and playing independently.
-If you start this BEFORE your child is mobile it will make life SOOO much easier once your child can crawl or walk.
+This can also give you a much needed break to get a few things done around the house while your baby or toddler is safe and playing independently.
+If you start this BEFORE your child is mobile, it will make life SOOO much easier once your child can crawl or walk.
 Trust me on this!

-Continue to offer your support and compassion and before you know it your child will begin to accept your coming and going as a normal part of day-to-day life.
+Separation anxiety is a normal part of your child’s development, and while it’s certainly not the most pleasant stage, it is a sign that your child is securely connected to you and is progressing developmentally!
+Continue to offer your support and compassion, and before you know it, your child will begin to accept your coming and going as a normal part of day-to-day life.
 He will know that you are coming back and that he can actually have fun while you are gone.

 If you have a child that is really struggling or if the separation anxiety is affecting his sleep routines, reach out to me for more help.
 This is definitely a stage that can be made easier with some help and guidance.